Hindus before the beginning of a religious ceremony tie Mauli or Kalava or Charadu, red string on their wrists.

 On which wrist must the raksha sutra be tied?

-Men and single females wear it on the right wrist and married women on the left.
-It is tied to the wrist during the full moon in August (Shravana Purnima).
+Men wear it on the right wrist; females wear it on the left.
+It is tied to the wrist during the full moon in August (Shravana Purnima). emales tie on the left hand and males on the right

 As mentioned in the scriptures of the Sarva Deva Pratishthaa Paddhati by Gopaladatta Shastri (page 54) it’s explained that the raksha sutra (red string) is tied on the left wrist for a female and on the right wrist of males.